|Nutritional Guidelines (per serving)|

 Add more oil to the pan, heat, and continue frying the remaining latkes in batches, until the rest of the batter is used.
 Serve hot.

-Or, To Oven Fry: Preheat the oven to 425° F. Line 2 large, rimmed baking sheets with parchment paper, and drizzle with a little oil.
+Although not considered the traditional method (since frying in the oil is significant during this Jewish holiday), you can oven bake the latkes for a healthier preparation.
+Preheat the oven to 425 F. Line 2 large, rimmed baking sheets with parchment paper and drizzle with a little oil.
 Drop the batter by the tablespoon onto the prepared sheets, and flatten slightly with the back of the spoon.
 Drizzle the pancakes with more oil.

 Cook in the preheated oven for 10 to 12 minutes.
 Carefully turn with a spatula and cook for 10 to 12 minutes more, or until the latkes are cooked through and golden brown on both sides.
 Serve immediately.